-We defined a new, more subtle notion of truth on these logics, giving a separate judgement in each classical context, the object of truth values being $\Gamma\uli \Omega\cong \mathrm{Sub}(\uli 1)$.
-In my opinion the best interpretation of truth values of propositions in the contravariant and covariant approach is that they respectively contain the (in)possibility of falsification and verification in different contexts.
-I have not seen this interpretation of the truth of quantum propositions in the two approaches in literature.
+We defined a new, more subtle notion of truth on these logics, giving a separate judgement in each classical context, with the object of truth values $\Gamma\uli \Omega\cong \mathrm{Sub}(\uli 1)$.
+In my opinion, the best interpretation of truth values of propositions in the contravariant and covariant approaches is that they encode, respectively, whether falsification is possible and whether verification is possible in different contexts.
+I have not seen this interpretation of the truth of quantum propositions in the two approaches in the literature.
 The treatment of the issue is usually limited to a remark along the following lines.
-Our new quantum propositions relate as follows to the Birkhoff-Von Neumann ones.
+Our new quantum propositions relate as follows to the Birkhoff-von Neumann ones.
 Contravariant propositions (not truth values) represent truths about a system.
-Covariant propositions represent statements about the system that one might try to verify (but that are not necessarily true) in each context to establish truth of the corresponding Birkhoff-Von Neumann quantum proposition.
-In particular, truth of a proposition in the covariant sense in some context immediately implies truth in every context in the contravariant approach\footnote{Indeed, for all $A,A'\in\V(A)$ and $p\in \Pi(\A)$, $\delta^i(p)_A\leq p \leq \delta^o(p)_{A'}$.}.
+Covariant propositions represent statements about the system that one might try to verify (but that are not necessarily true) in each context to establish the truth of the corresponding Birkhoff-von Neumann quantum proposition.
+In particular, truth of a proposition in the covariant sense in some context immediately implies truth in every context in the contravariant approach\footnote{Indeed, for all $A,A'\in\V(\A)$ and $p\in \Pi(\A)$, $\delta^i(p)_A\leq p \leq \delta^o(p)_{A'}$.}.

 Unfortunately, the truth value maps corresponding to pure states did not preserve the logical operations, thereby breaking the parallel with classical kinematics.
 This, again, shows that pure quantum states are fundamentally different from pure states in classical mechanics.
 They do not seem to be very susceptible to deterministic descriptions.\\ \\ We conclude with a brief comparison of aspects of the two approaches to the subject.
-One should note that the intensions of the two approaches were initially very different: where the contravariant approach seemed mostly to be looking for a good notion of quantum logic (within their broader framework of topos approaches to physics), the covariant approach focussed on stressing the parallel with classical kinematics.
+One should note that the intentions of the two approaches were initially very different: while the contravariant approach seemed mainly to be looking for a good notion of quantum logic (within their broader framework of topos approaches to physics), the covariant approach focused on stressing the parallel with classical kinematics.